 - August 29, 2021: Memorandum on the Designation of the Department of Homeland Security as Lead Federal Department for Facilitating the Entry of Vulnerable Afghans into the United States | Whitehouse.gov

 - August 29, 2021: DHS to Serve as Lead Federal Agency Coordinating Efforts to Resettle Vulnerable Afghans

 - August 28, 2021: Statement by President Joe Biden on the Evacuation Mission in Kabul | WhiteHouse.gov

 - August 27, 2021: Press Briefing by Press Secretary Jen Psaki | WhiteHouse.gov

 - August 29, 2021: Memorandum on the Designation of the Department of Homeland Security as Lead Federal Department for Facilitating the Entry of Vulnerable Afghans into the United States | WhiteHouse.gov

 Question: How are you vetting Afghan nationals who are arriving in the U.S.?
 How do you know they don’t pose security risks?

-- When someone fails these checks while they are overseas, they will not be allowed to board a flight.
-If, upon landing in the United States, further immigration processing and security vetting at the Port of Arrival raises a concern about a person, CBP has the authority to not grant them entry into the United States.
+- If someone fails these checks while they are still overseas, they will not be permitted to board a flight to the United States.
+Additionally, all Afghans are required to undergo the same process as other persons arriving from outside the US: namely, additional inspection upon arrival and a secondary inspection as the circumstances require.
+If, upon landing in the United States, further security vetting at the port of entry raises a concern about a person, CBP has the authority to not grant them entry into the United States.

 Question: Are vaccines mandatory for everyone who arrives as a part of Operation Allies Welcome?